pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 Notice that [Output.all](/docs/reference/pkg/python/pulumi#pulumi.Output.all) works by returning an output that represents the combination of multiple outputs so that, within the callback, the raw values are available inside of a tuple.

-## Accessing Properties of an Output by Lifting {#lifting}
+## Accessing Nested Properties of an Output by Lifting {#lifting}

-If you just need to access a property of an {{< pulumi-output >}} value in order to pass that property’s value as an argument to another resource’s constructor, you can often just directly access it.
+While often, Outputs return asynchronous values that wrap primitive types like strings or integers, sometimes an output has an object with deeply nested values.
+These properties need to be passed to other inputs as well.

-For example, to read a domain record from an ACM certificate, you need to access a resource’s property value.
+For example, to read a domain record from an ACM certificate, you need to access the domain validation options, which returns an array.
 Because that value is an output, we would normally need to use {{< pulumi-apply >}}:

 {{< chooser language "javascript,typescript,python,go,csharp,java" >}}